 Our Take on the DeWalt DCD980M2 Driver Drill

 The DeWalt DCD980M2 driver drill is a great kit to have at home or at work.
-It’s complete with batteries, charger, case, and even a 360-degree side handle.
+It’s complete with batteries, a charger, case, and even a 360-degree side handle.

 The driver drill in particular is a solid, durable tool that can do your heavy-duty tasks.
 With 3-speed and 22-clutch settings, you can customize the driver drill accordingly.
 It can deliver the max power or 535 unit watts out.